grafana/pyroscope/docs/sources/operators-guide/architecture/components/overrides-exporter.md

 cortex_limits_overrides{limit_name="max_global_series_per_user",user="user1"} 300000
 ```

-With these metrics, you can set up alerts to know when tenants are close to hitting their limits
+With these profiles, you can set up alerts to know when tenants are close to hitting their limits
 before they exceed them.